microsoft/hlsl-specs/proposals/0TBD-improved-resource-typing.md

 ## Motivation

-The `ResourceHeap` added in Shader Model 6.6 exposed a typeless, unsized heap to shader authors which could be used to access any descriptor placed in the heap through the client API.
+The `ResourceDescriptorHeap` added in Shader Model 6.6 exposed a typeless, unsized heap to shader authors which could be used to access any descriptor placed in the heap through the client API.

 While useful, without type information, it is incredibly difficult to validate whether an application is doing what it's supposed to be doing, both